StephenBarlow/join/glasser/changes-on-trevor-changes/join.spec.md

   style core fill:none,stroke:fuchsia,color:fuchsia;
 ```

-This document defines schema elements for describing [core schemas](/core/v0.1) which **join** multiple **subgraph** schemas into a single **supergraph** schema.
+This document defines a [core feature](https://specs.apollo.dev/core/v0.1) named `join` for describing [core schemas](https://specs.apollo.dev/core/v0.1) which **join** multiple **subgraph** schemas into a single **supergraph** schema.

 This specification provides machinery to:
 - define [subgraphs](#def-subgraph) with the {join__Graph} enum and the {@join__graph} directive
 - assign fields to subgraphs with {@join__field}
 - declare additional data required and provided by subgraph field resolvers with the [`requires`](#@join__field/requires) and [`provides`](#@join__field/provides) arguments
+- assign keys and ownership to types with {@join__type} and {@join__owner}

 # How to read this document

-This document uses [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) guidance regarding normative terms: MUST / MUST NOT / REQUIRED / SHALL / SHALL NOT / SHOULD / SHOULD NOT / RECOMMENDED / MAY / OPTIONAL
+This document uses [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) guidance regarding normative terms: MUST / MUST NOT / REQUIRED / SHALL / SHALL NOT / SHOULD / SHOULD NOT / RECOMMENDED / MAY / OPTIONAL.

 ## What this document isn't

 This document specifies only the structure and semantics of supergraphs.
 It's expected that a supergraph will generally be the output of a compilation process which composes subgraph schemas.
-The mechanics of that process are not specified normatively here; a suggestion is provided in [Appendix: Basic Composition Algorithm](#sec-Appendix-Suggested-Composition-Algorithm).
+The mechanics of that process are not specified normatively here.
 Conforming implementations may choose any approach they like, so long as the result conforms to the requirements of this document.

 # Example: Photo Library